 When working with a brush use a small pail to hold the paint and fill it with only enough to cover about 2/3 of the bristles.
 Load the brush by dipping it partway into the pool and then tapping the bristles on the side of the pail to work the paint in and blot any drips.
 Avoid overfilling the pail so when you set the brush down, it doesn't get paint under the metal ferrule between the bristles and the handle.
 This will ruin a brush in no time as it dries under the metal band, making the bristles too stiff to spread the paint smoothly.
 This will eventually make the brush completely useless which in addition to being inconvenient, can become quite expensive as a good brush can run $15 or $20.

 When you need to set the brush down as you work, set the bristles down into the pool of paint and lean the handle against the rim.
 Cover the whole thing with a damp rag to keep it from drying out if you will be away for an extended period, more than 10 minutes or so.

 Painting a Straight Line Freehand

-It will take some practice to gain control and get clean, straight lines when painting freehand.
+It will take some practice to gain control and get clean, straight lines when painting freehand, also called cutting-in.
 If you don't have the time to devote to becoming skilled with a brush, masking tape can be used to get straight lines around a white ceiling or along trim moldings.